ericung/funleetcode/dotnetauthwebapptemplate.md

 - `POST /api/auth/register` with a JSON body containing `Username`, `Email`, and `Password` to register a new user.
 - `POST /api/auth/login` with a JSON body containing `Username` and `Password` to log in and receive a JWT token.

-This template provides a basic setup for authentication and authorization in an ASP.NET Core Web API project.
+This template provides a basic setup for authentication and authorization in an ASP.NET Core Web API project using `Program.cs`.
 You can extend it further by adding role-based authorization, user profile management, and other features as needed.